Stabbath/world-gen-prototype/README.md

 **Abstraction 1:** We ignore everything below the lithosphere.
 We can just simulate the effects the asthenosphere has on it abstractly, and we don't even need to think about anything lower than that.

-At some point I considered modeling the crust as discretized spheres and writing a custom soft-body physics engine to simulate it fully.
+At some point I considered modelling the crust as discretized spheres and writing a custom soft-body physics engine to simulate it fully.
 Then I remembered I'm not actually a geophysicist and I'm not getting paid to do this.

-# Modeling 1: Plate and Boundary Geometries
+# Modelling 1: Plate and Boundary Geometries
-## Modeling 1.1: Initial Generation
+## 1.1: Initial Generation
 There are 2 options:
 1. You define plates and then the boundaries are the edges of those plates; or
 2. You define boundaries, and then the plates are the space between those boundaries.